-Sales of the new GAC M8 start in GAC AVTODOM MKAD
+Sales Of The New GAC M8 Start In GAC AVTODOM MKAD

 GAC M8 minivans are presented in the GAC AVTODOM MKAD.
 The specialists of the dealership will help selecting the necessary equipment and place a pre-order.
 Clients will receive advantageous offers when using lending and trade-in programs when purchasing a car at GAC AVTODOM MKAD.
 The dealership has prepared special privileges for M8 maintenance for the start of sales.
 Special areas are allocated for service in the GAC AVTODOM MKAD.
 They are equipped with certified equipment.
 A lounge area, a cafe with an original menu and a play area for children provide comfort to customers at the dealership.

-“Visitors of our dealership can get acquainted with the GAC M8 and get the maximum information about its capabilities and characteristics, – Oksana Savalskaya, Head of the sales department of GAC AVTODOM MKAD, commented. – We have prepared the opportunity to pre-order a minivan especially for our clients.
+ï¿1⁄2Visitors of our dealership can get acquainted with the GAC M8 and get the maximum information about its capabilities and characteristics, ï¿1⁄2 Oksana Savalskaya, Head of the sales department of GAC AVTODOM MKAD, commented. ï¿1⁄2 We have prepared the opportunity to pre-order a minivan especially for our clients.
 This allows choosing a package with the desired set of options.
 Thus, the buyer receives a modern, high-tech minivan, maximally adapted to the comfort of the owner and passengers.
 The M8 will become a family travel car or an office on wheels for customers.
-We invite everyone to the GAC AVTODOM MKAD to get acquainted and order a new GAC.”
+We invite everyone to the GAC AVTODOM MKAD to get acquainted and order a new GAC.ï¿1⁄2

 Legal Disclaimer: